 Demand for artificial intelligence (AI) both in-store and online is booming.
 According to Business Insider, eight out of 10 companies plan to adopt AI as a customer service solution by 2020.
 Of course, true AI isn’t there yet — machines are either mimicking what we are already able to do or automating those tasks, not thinking for themselves.
 For chatbots, the business value is that they provide a conversational interface to machine learning and predictive analytics.

 Starbucks’ mobile app uses an AI algorithm based on consumers’ preferences and behavior to predict, personalize, and recommend individual offerings at checkout.
 The app has been so successful that Starbucks’ mobile app sales account for nearly 30% of total sales at rush hour, with the order-ahead feature actually increasing wait times for regular customers.

-Fluid’s Expert Personal Shopper (XPS) platform, which leverages IBM’s Watson natural language processing, provides custom results for online shoppers.
+Fluid’s Expert Personal Shopper (XPS) platform (now owned by IBM), which leverages IBM’s Watson natural language processing, provides custom results for online shoppers.
 Type descriptors such as “woman’s jacket for sightseeing in Maine in January” and XPS quickly recommends a selection of stylish parkas.

 Replace Repetitive Manual Tasks with Robots